andalons/andalons/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Andrea, a passionate frontend developer from Madrid.
-I was a student in [Adalab](https://adalab.es/) and I currently combine my work with my studies at 42 Madrid [42 Madrid](https://www.42madrid.com/)! 🌱
+I was a student in [Adalab](https://adalab.es/) and I currently combine my work with my studies at [42 Madrid](https://www.42madrid.com/)! 🌱

 <h4 align="left">Feel free to contact me:</h4>